 Step 17.
 Once your drop ball is just as you would like it, thread the loop of the Open Frame Circle with a toothpick and suspend the toothpick across a resin mixing cup.

-Let the Crystal Clay Cure for 12 hours.
+Let the Epoxy Clay Cure for 12 hours.

 If you enjoyed reading this post, please subscribe to our blog.
 Here are 10 Reasons Why to Subscribe and a place to do so!